MineEjo/Sainek/README.md

 4. Load the `extension` by selecting the `folder`;

 - Note: the example is taken from the Chrome browser;

+**If you have a different browser or have problems installing, refer to the [documentation](https://github.com/MineEjo/Sainek-Serials-Keeper/wiki/Browsers).**

 ## Important